HiFaraz/warp/README.md

 ```
 bench/go
-bench/photon
+bench/ftl tcp
+bench/ftl http
 bench/nodejs
 ```

 The benchmark scripts use `wrk`.

-Photon is very fast because it uses non-blocking I/O, edge-triggered polling, and 12 threads.
+FTL is very fast because it uses non-blocking I/O, edge-triggered polling, and 12 threads.

-A recent benchmark with `bench/photon` on an `Intel(R) Core(TM) i3-2310M CPU @ 2.10GHz` machine with `6 GB DDR3 RAM` for a "Hello world" server.
+A recent benchmark with `bench/ftl` on an `Intel(R) Core(TM) i3-2310M CPU @ 2.10GHz` machine with `6 GB DDR3 RAM` for a "Hello world" server.

 ```
 Running 10s test @ http://localhost:8080